 While I have strayed from tradition, I still consider this a classic paloma cocktail, because I’m chasing the traditional paloma taste.

-If you don’t mind the initial texture of the ice chips, strain the juice after you squeeze it but before you add it into the mix.
+Double straining a fruited cocktail gives it a smooth texture and uniform temperature.
 Pulp is great in your morning OJ, but it’s not the best in your handcrafted cocktail.
-It can throw off the flavor balance in your cocktail when extra lime or grapefruit hits your tastebuds.
+Ice chips and extra fruit can also throw off the flavor balance in your cocktail when they hit your tastebuds.

 OF NOTE: The salted rim should be done before chilling the glass or the condensation on the glass will prevent the agave and salt from sticking uniformly.
 Additionally, holding the glass for an extended period of time will completely defeat the purpose of chilling it.